Skip to content

 Installation

-Routeplane runs as a local proxy — a single binary on your machine.
-It’s fully open-source under Apache 2.0 with your own provider keys.
+Routeplane runs as a local proxy — a single binary on your machine, Apache-2.0 licensed, with your own provider keys.
 No cloud dependency, no vendor lock-in.

 Set your provider keys in the environment and start the proxy: